nilesr/arena-scheduling/README.md

 The app will now probably be running at `localhost:8080` with no users and no classes.

+Once you're ready to run for production, uncomment the `daemon_run` line at the end of the file, and run with `python app.py start`.
+This will launch the server in daemon mode.

 ### Importing data

 You can import them using the other scripts in the root of the repository (`import.py` for classes, `student_importer.py` for students).
 These importer scripts expect the input in a certain format which is mostly just a trimmed-down version of the spreadsheet used for the class schedule, with consecutive blank lines and useless columns removed.
 Example: